Aigachu/Lavenza/README.md

 Report any issues to me.
 I'll always prioritize issues pertaining to the setup of the application.

+## Features

+Here is a quick list of many features Lavenza has, for you to get a feel for it!

+### Core Features

+#### Multi-Bot Instances
+You can run as many bots as you want at once!
+Each bot can have it's own commands and configurations.

+#### Multi-Client support.
+Each bot can connect to multiple clients at once (i.e. Twitch, Discord & Slack).
+This allows for potential communication between clients.

+#### Translation
+All texts in the application can be translated to any language, and supports automatic translation for [all languages supported by Google Cloud Translation](https://cloud.google.com/translate/docs/languages).
+All translations are stored in JSON files and any string passed through automatic translation by Google is also saved in JSON.

+#### Credentials Management in a .env file.
+Credentials are all managed in a git-ignored .env file.
+This assures that sensitive information like bot tokens are not committed to the repository.

+#### Talents
+Bot features are organized in Talents.
+They can be seen as collections of features that can easily be added / removed from a bot at any given time.

+#### Commands
+With bots come commands.
+Easy development of commands for bots.
+Commands can be configured to only work on certain clients.
+They can also be configured with permissions.

+#### Command Input, Arguments & Flags.
+Each command can have a set of configured arguments and flags that affect what the command does. `!ping --arg1 -flag Hello` is a good example.

+#### Configuration Management in YAML files.
+All configurations are easily managed in YAML files, which are easy to understand and edit.

+#### Database Storage
+Database storage is currently supported and all information is stored in YAML files.
+The database is easily accessible in the Code through a REST inspired format.

+#### Permissions Management
+Permissions per command can be configured easily with the **oplevel** concept.
+A higher **oplevel** means higher permissions.
+Furthermore, permissions can be set per command as well as per command arguments.

+#### Premade Talents
+Many talents for common commands such as `!coinflip` or `!rolldice` already exist.
+They can be used as examples to make your own commands.

 ## The Framework

 ### The 'Lavenza' Global